Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 Representative Sampling

-In mass tort litigation, you must prove that failures are widespread and systemic — not limited to isolated cases.
+In mass tort litigation, you must prove that failures are widespread and systemic, not limited to isolated cases.
 This requires analysis of a statistically significant number of samples.
-Our laboratory is equipped to process high-volume sample analysis with scientifically proven and accepted methodology.
+Our network of independent, A2LA-accredited affiliate laboratories is equipped to process high-volume sample analysis with scientifically proven and accepted methodology.

 Bellwether Trial Strategy